CMPT756-term-project-GPU-Snobs/CMPT756-Term-Project-GPU-Snobs/README.md

 >eksctl version
 - Make sure that istio is installed by executing following command
 >istioctl
+- Make sure that helm is installed by executing following command
+> helm
-4. NOTE: if you were missing any of the dependencies and had to istall it, make sure to stay in the same terminal window when running the service
+4. NOTE: if you were missing any of the dependencies and had to istall it, make sure to stay in the same terminal window when running the service and you are in the following directory "CMPT756-Term-Project-GPU-Snobs"
+- To install kubkectl run
+> make install_kubctl
+- To install eksctl run
+> make install_eks_ctl
+- To install istio run
+> make install_istio
+- To install helm run
+> make install_helm

 5. Make sure that "logs/gw.log" has rwx priveleges
 6. In the "cluster" directory make sure that "ghcr.io-token.txt" file has your token value
 7. Rename "cluster/tpl-vars-blank.txt" file to "cluster/tpl-vars.txt" and fill out all the required fields